realpython/members/README.md

 1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user
 1. Unverified users should have to connect their Github account to become verified
 1. Users should be able to hide/show the sidebar
+1. Users should be able to view the chapter overview from the single chapter view

 ### Todo